Marketing for Law Firms in 2019

 Focus Your Law Firm Marketing Efforts

-Have you heard the phrase “Jack of all trades, master of none”?
-The firms I see struggling the most with digital marketing are firms who are trying to serve every market in every area.
+You’ve heard phrase “Jack of all trades, master of none,” well, the law firms I see struggling the most with digital marketing are the ones trying to target a multitude of disparate practice areas and/or locales.

-For example, I recently spoke with a firm in Southern California who wanted to market for the following practice areas:
+For example, I recently spoke with a law firm in Southern California that wanted to do marketing for the following practice areas:

 - Personal Injury Law